couchbaselabs/mini-hacks/kitchen-sync/android/README.md

         ...
 ```
+The call to startCBLite will have to enclosed within try/catch block to handle the exception thrown by startCBLite() method.

  5. Next, let's initialize the `DataAdapter` for our list view.
 Create the following method, which creates our custom adapter and listens for taps on each row:
  ```java